About Lily House-Peters

 Portland State University (M.S., 2010), Thesis Advisor: Dr. Heejun Chang

 University of Arizona (Ph.D.
-Candidate, May 2016 expected date of graduation), Dissertation Advisor: Dr. Christopher Scott
+2016), Dissertation Advisor: Dr. Christopher Scott

 GEOG 170A: Introduction to Physical Geography (Online)